Avaiga/taipy-doc/docs/getting_started/index.md

 ## Build a graphical interface

-While we used the Python APIs of Taipy to manage our scenario, it typically integrates with a graphical interface, also built using Taipy, for end-user interactions.
-Here's a basic GUI set up for our "Hello World" scenario:
+While we've used Taipy's Python APIs to handle our scenario, it usually works seamlessly with a graphical interface, also created using Taipy, to provide a more user-friendly experience.
+Here's a simple GUI set up for our "Hello World" scenario:

 ```python
 from taipy import Gui